 Some authors have only one good book in them, and that’s fine.
 But nothing is quite as satisfying as reading a book and discovering other books by the same author.
 The prospect of more reading pleasure is palatable.

 Some subsequent books, of course, don’t match an author’s first effort.
-When I finished reading A Tree Grows in Brooklyn by Betty Smith, I checked out her second book, Maggie-Now.
+When I finished reading A Tree Grows in Brooklyn by Betty Smith, I checked out a second book, Maggie-Now.
 But it was disappointing.
 I loved Mrs. Perigrine’s Home for Peculiar Children for it’s sheer inventiveness, but the subsequent books felt forced and rushed.

 For some authors, though, a second or third or fourth book promises excellence.
 Laura Hillenbrand, Erik Larson and David McCullough come to mind.